-Recognizing limited resources of several departments in setting up a DFMP, the Office of Faculty Affairs & Development has established the Institutional Formal Faculty Mentoring Program (IFFMP).
-This outcomes-driven program will target junior and midlevel faculty members, Hispanic faculty, women faculty and those of the underrepresented minority group (URM) in their first three years of faculty appointment at PLFSOM.
-The Hispanic Center of Excellence (HCOE) at the PLFSOM will provide partial supports to the faculty development program for Hispanic faculty mentors and mentees as well as those of the URM.
-Typically, the faculty mentoring relationship will end after 12 months unless both mentor and mentee request a renewal.
+Recognizing limited resources of several departments in setting up a DFMP, the Office of Development has established the Institutional Formal Faculty Mentoring Program (IFFMP).
+This outcomes-driven program will target junior and midlevel faculty members, Hispanic faculty, women faculty and those of the underrepresented minority group (URM) in their first three years of faculty appointment at the PLFSOM.
+Typically, the faculty mentoring relationship will end after 12 or 24 months unless both mentor and mentee request a renewal.
 Either mentor or mentee can request the termination of the mentoring relationship at any time during this process.
-We can accept a maximum of 10 pairs of mentor-mentee during the first year but will increase the numbers according to the pool of mentor and their availability.
+We can accept a maximum of 15 pairs of mentors-mentees but will increase the numbers according to the pool of mentors and their availability.